EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Searching for EMPGs

 \subsubsection{Comparison between Classifiers}

 In this section, we present a comparison of the selection performance of our machine-learning classifier with those of \citetalias{Kojima2020} and \citetalias{Nakajima2022}.
 These three methods share the same idea; they isolate EMPGs based on photometric data using color excess expected for EMPGs at $z < 0.03$ with $EW_0(H\alpha) > 800$ \AA.
 One difference is the choice of a machine learning algorithm.
-While \citetalias{Kojima2020} and \citetalias{Nakajima2022} use CNN, we use lightGBM, which is widely used for classification tasks on tabular data, to see how much the performance would change with a classifier using a different algorithm other than CNN.
-Another difference is the training data. \citetalias{Nakajima2022} and we use the SED models with $Z < 0.01$ \Zsun\ in the training data, while \citetalias{Kojima2020} does not, which allow us to search for $Z < 0.01$ \Zsun\ galaxies.
+While \citetalias{Kojima2020} and \citetalias{Nakajima2022} use CNN, we use lightGBM, which is widely used for classification tasks on tabular data. {We can} see how much the performance would change with a classifier using a different algorithm other than CNN.
+Another difference is the training data. \citetalias{Nakajima2022} and we use the SED models of galaxies with $Z < 0.01$ \Zsun\ { (i.e., HMPGs)} in the training data, while \citetalias{Kojima2020} does not, which allow us to search for { HMPGs}.

 We investigate whether these three classifiers produce differences in a selection performance.
 We select EMPG candidates using the classifier of \citetalias{Kojima2020} (\citetalias{Nakajima2022}) from the SDSS test catalog described in Section \ref{sec:ml-test}.
 A total of 47 (40) objects are selected as EMPG candidates, of which 42 (38) are galaxies and 5 (2) are stars based on the SDSS spectroscopic classifications.
 We obtain direct-method metallicities for 20 (18) out of the 42 (38) galaxies from the literature (\citealt{Kniazev2003,Izotov2006b,Izotov2012a,Thuan2005,Guseva2007}; \citetalias{Nakajima2022}), and find that 6 (7) are EMPGs and 14 (11) are MPGs.
-For the remaining 22 (20) objects, we estimate metallicities using the strong line method as described in Section \ref{sec:ml-test}, resulting in 4 (4) being EMPGs and 18 (16) being MPGs.
-The overall accuracy of the classifiers of \citetalias{Kojima2020} and \citetalias{Nakajima2022} are 21\% (10/47) and 28\% (11/40), respectively.
+For the remaining 22 (20) objects, we estimate metallicities using the strong line method as described in Section \ref{sec:ml-test}, resulting in 4 (4) being EMPGs, 15 (13) being MPGs, and { 3 (3) being metal-rich galaxies}.
+The overall { purity} of the classifiers of \citetalias{Kojima2020} and \citetalias{Nakajima2022} are 21\% (10/47) and 28\% (11/40), respectively.
 The results are summarized in Table \ref{tab:ml-test}.

 Compared to \citetalias{Kojima2020}, our and \citetalias{Nakajima2022}'s classifiers reduce the rate of stellar contamination from 10\% to 5\%, while maintaining a similar number of correctly selected EMPGs.
 Although there is some overlap in the EMPGs selected by each classifier, we select 3 (2) EMPGs that are not selected by the classifier of \citetalias{Kojima2020} (\citetalias{Nakajima2022}), while the classifier of \citetalias{Kojima2020} (\citetalias{Nakajima2022}) select 2 (2) EMPGs that are not selected by ours.
 Combining multiple models may offer the advantage of increasing the total number of correctly selected EMPGs.